Identification and Estimation of Joint Potential Outcome Distributions from a Single Study: Introduction

 Moreover, the single-study formulation has distinct advantages.
 Most importantly, it provides freedom to choose the variable S based on subject-matter knowledge.
 In the multiple-study setup, the required assumptions must be satisfied by chance due to variation across latent factors that differ between study populations.
 In practice, there is no guarantee that these differences will satisfy the necessary conditions, and whether they do is largely beyond the analyst's control (though empirically testable with enough studies).
 By contrast, in a single study, the analyst can deliberately select a baseline covariate that is associated with Y(0) but plausibly not a modifier of treatment effects conditional on Y(0).
 This flexibility makes the single-study version of the framework both more powerful and more transparent.

 In what follows, we develop this idea concretely.
-We demonstrate the (obvious) equivalence between the multi-study and single-study setups and provide a Neyman-orthogonal \citep{chernozhukov2018double} estimator for when the key conditional independence assumption only holds conditional on covariates.
-We apply our approach to a randomized field experiment designed to estimate the effect of mailings on voter turnout \citep{gerber2008social}.
+In Section \ref{sec:assumptions}, we introduce the setup and assumptions.
+In Sections \ref{sec:id} and \ref{sec:estimation}, we demonstrate the (obvious) equivalence between the multi-study and single-study setups and show how the identification and estimation results of \citet{wu2025promises} port over to our setting.
+In Section \ref{sec:covariates}, we provide Neyman-orthogonal \citep{chernozhukov2018double} estimators for when key assumptions only hold conditional on covariates.
+However, we will argue in Section \ref{sec:causal_pie} that under a minimal sufficient cause or `causal pie' model \citep{rothman1976causes}, the identification assumptions can only ever even theoretically hold under unusual circumstances.
+Hence, the sensitivity analysis that we discuss in Section \ref{sec:sensitivity} is particularly important.
+We apply our approach in simulations in Section \ref{sec:simulations} and to a randomized field experiment designed to estimate the effect of mailings on voter turnout \citep{gerber2008social} in Section \ref{sec:application}.
 The experiment found that mailings on average increased probability of voting \citep{gerber2008social}, but one might further wonder whether the mailings actually caused anyone not to vote.
 Our methods can help to address that question.